 1979 Outstanding Contributions through Service to the Profession of Clinical Chemistry

 Dr. Rand was born in Fulton, NY, on March 21, 1925, and grew up in Albany, NY.
 He left Albany in 1943 and served in the U.S. Army for two years.
 After graduating from Cornell University in 1950, he received his Ph.D. in biochemistry from the University of Buffalo in 1955.
-His professional experience includes: Childrens Hospital of Buffalo—1954–1955 (Research Associate); St. Mary’s Hospital of Rochester, NY—1955–1961 (Asst.
+His professional experience includes: Children's Hospital of Buffalo—1954–1955 (Research Associate); St. Mary’s Hospital of Rochester, NY—1955–1961 (Asst.
 Director of Labs); Bausch and Lomb, Inc.—1961–1969 (Director of Biomedical Research); Hospital of the University of Pennsylvania—1969–1972 (Asst.
 Director of Chemistry, Wm.
 Pepper Lab); Eastman Kodak Co.—1972–present (Supervisor, Clinical Chemistry, Health, Safety, and Human Factors Laboratory).
 He has published papers on methodology and spectrophotometric standards.

-1976 ADLM Past President’s Award
+1976 AACC Past President’s Award